Task Management Assistant

 Tool Definition

-tool_def expects OpenAI’s JSON API for the tool definition.
-We have created a helper function TOOL_DEF to make it easier to define the JSON API.
+expects OpenAI’s JSON API for the tool definition.
+We have created a helper function TOOL_DEF

-Here we are defining the tool with the name task_management and providing a description of what the tool does.
+Here we are defining the tool with the name task_management

 We are defining the properties of the tool:

-cron_schedule_expression: The cron schedule expression for the task.
+: The cron schedule expression for the task.
 The format is ‘minute hour day month day_of_week’.

-We are also defining the required properties of the tool: task_id and operation_type.
+We are also defining the required properties of the tool: task_id

 Main Function

-The main function is the function that is called when the tool is invoked.
+function is the function that is called when the tool is invoked.
 It takes the inputs defined in the JSON API, performs the operation on the dataframe, updates the ENV and returns the output.

-Here we are checking the operation_type and performing the operation on the dataframe accordingly.
+and performing the operation on the dataframe accordingly.

 Define the Chat Instance